MicrosoftDocs/ATADocs/ATPDocs/isp-overview.md

 ### Access

-[!INCLUDE [Product short](includes/product-short.md)] security assessments are available using the Microsoft Defender for Cloud Apps portal after turning on the [!INCLUDE [Product short](includes/product-short.md)] integration.
-To learn how to integrate [!INCLUDE [Product short](includes/product-short.md)] into Defender for Cloud Apps, see [[!INCLUDE [Product short](includes/product-short.md)] integration](/cloud-app-security/mdi-integration).
+[!INCLUDE [Product short](includes/product-short.md)] security assessments are available using the [Microsoft Secure Score dashboard](/microsoft-365/security/defender/microsoft-secure-score).
+The assessments are available in the **Identity** category in Microsoft Secure Score.

+### What is Microsoft Secure Score?

+Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating more improvement actions taken.
+It can be found at <https://security.microsoft.com/securescore> in the [Microsoft 365 Defender portal](/microsoft-365/security/defender/microsoft-365-defender).

 ### Licensing

-Accessing [!INCLUDE [Product short](includes/product-short.md)] security assessment reports in Defender for Cloud Apps do not require a Defender for Cloud Apps license, only a [!INCLUDE [Product short](includes/product-short.md)] license is required.
+A [!INCLUDE [Product short](includes/product-short.md)] license is required.

-## Access Defender for Identity using Defender for Cloud Apps

-See the [Defender for Cloud Apps quick start](/cloud-app-security/getting-started-with-cloud-app-security) to familiarize yourself with the basics of using the Defender for Cloud Apps portal.

-**Identity security posture assessments**
+### Identity security posture assessments

 [!INCLUDE [Product short](includes/product-short.md)] offers the following identity security posture assessments.
 Each assessment is a downloadable report with instructions for use and tools for building an action plan to remediate or resolve.

-**Assessment reports**
+### Assessment reports

 - [Domain controllers with Print Spooler service available](cas-isp-print-spooler.md)
 - [Dormant entities in sensitive groups](cas-isp-dormant-entities.md)